2017 AIME I Problem 11

 Rename each of as L and each of as G. If is not a row median, then no row median equals so Thus ’s row must contain one L and one G (reading L5G in some order), and the other two rows must supply one median below and one above.
 With the remaining three L’s and three G’s, those rows are either LLL and GGG, or LLG and LGG.

-Count arrangements of letters: the three row types can be assigned to rows in ways, and the L5G row can be ordered in ways.
+Count arrangements of letters: the three row types can be assigned to rows and in ways, and the L5G row can be ordered in ways.
 In the first case LLL and GGG have ordering each, giving patterns; in the second, LLG and LGG each have orderings, giving patterns.
 That is letter patterns in all.

 Finally the four L’s can be filled with in ways and the four G’s with in ways, so whose remainder mod is